Welcome back to this series on architecting applications and systems with scaling in mind.

 Adding a Database Read-Replica

 As we add application instances to our cluster to increase scale, we will reach a point where our database becomes the bottleneck.
-When you find your DB instance to be under too heavy a load, this is a good time to introduce a read replica.
+When you find your database instance to be under too heavy a load, this is a good time to introduce a read replica.

 This becomes a bit dependant on your specific database technology, but for sake of this blog series, I’ll make some assumptions around PostgreSQL since it provides a nice built-in replication scheme, but most SQL databases are likely to behave the same.
-Be aware that replication delays and locking behavior may affect the overall scaling outcome, so you should do some research into whatever DB you choose.
+Be aware that replication delays and locking behavior may affect the overall scaling outcome, so you should do some research into whatever database you choose.

 Back in Part 1, I mentioned that when architecting our application and splitting out features into slices, it would be a good idea to keep “CQRS” in mind, at least in terms of what operations really need to “Write” data, versus only needing to “Read” data.
-If we did that split well, then you will notice that CQRS plays nicely with having separate DB connections for Write and Read databases.
-Our read-only Queries can now be shifted to the read replica DB connection.
+If we did that split well, then you will notice that CQRS plays nicely with having separate database connections for Write and Read databases.
+Our read-only Queries can now be shifted to the read replica database connection.

-Related to Microservice recommendations of DB-per-Service
+Related to Microservice Recommendations of Database-per-Service

-If you have read up on Microservices before reading this series, you may have read about the general recommendations around services having their own databases, which helps spread out the load, and make individual parts of the system able to be tuned for performance.
-By using simple DB replication, we are gaining part of that benefit; the ability to spread the load of heavy data reads.
-This approach minimizes the overall work we need to put into architecting the system for scaling, because we don’t have to manage entire separate databases, don’t have to custom design schemas per service, and most importantly can rely on the built-in DB replication features to handle the eventual-consistency of data.
+If you have read up on microservices before reading this series, you may have read about the general recommendations around services having their own databases, which helps spread out the load, and make individual parts of the system able to be tuned for performance.
+By using simple database replication, we are gaining part of that benefit; the ability to spread the load of heavy data reads.
+This approach minimizes the overall work we need to put into architecting the system for scaling, because we don’t have to manage entire separate databases, don’t have to custom design schemas per service, and most importantly can rely on the built-in database replication features to handle the eventual-consistency of data.
 In a “Microservice Purist” world, you would have to write and maintain your own data replication and syncing tooling, which might be overkill for what we actually need.

 Eventual Consistency